 Artificial Neural Networks Components

-Neural Networks work as a visual guide for data evolution strategies which are highly scalable alternative for deep reinforcement learning.
+Neural Networks work as a visual guide for data evolution strategies which are a highly scalable alternative for deep reinforcement learning.
 Deep neural networks are fed through raw data; which learns to identify the object on which it is trained or “being trained”.
-From the architectural point of view artificial neural networks has three components.
+From an architectural point of view, artificial neural networks have three components.

-- Activation Function (Transfer Function) – Function to be used by the artificial neurons.
+- Activation Function (Transfer Function) – Function to be used by artificial neurons.

 - Learning Algorithm – To find the ideal values of the weights.